 - Fresh fruit

 Many doctors don’t consider the glycemic index an essential tool for helping people regulate their blood sugar because the body’s response to eating is much more complicated than the glycemic index suggests.
 For example, different people digest food at different rates, so a given food can make one person’s blood sugar level go up faster than that of another person.
 Also, your body’s blood sugar response to eating a food depends on such factors as the type of food, how much you consumed, how it was cooked or processed, and whether you ate fat or protein with it.
-Age and activity level also influence how a certain food can affect blood sugar.
+Age and activity level also influence how certain food can affect blood sugar.

 Dietary Guidelines for Americans